Dyson Pure Cool Link Air Purifier – Pretty Toy or Brilliant Appliance?

 You can give simple spoken instructions to control your device – for example ‘increase air flow’ or ‘turn on quiet mode’ and the unit will make the changes for you.

 This means you won’t even need the remote to control many of the units features.

 Magnetised Remote Control

-The remote control for the Pure Cool Link is curved and magnetised so that it stores neatly on the machine – a clever little trick I really like that helps to stop it from being lost or misplaced as it has a designate home.
+Talking about the remote control for the Pure Cool Link, it’s curved and magnetised so that it stores neatly on the machine – a clever little trick I really like that helps to stop it from being lost or misplaced as it has a designated home.